lolren/Tailscale-Linux-Tray-Icon/README.md

 This runs on Python3 and it is used to connect to a Tailscale exit node.
 At the moment, you can only insert the node manually once!
 That is because this works for me and i don`t need anything else

-Requirements: curl and libnotify-bin, and of course python3!
+Requirements: curl, libnotify-bin, and of course python3!

 When it stops the connection it also stops the tailscaled systemd service! this is to save battery!